 Despite app marketers’ best efforts to come up with the most efficient ad creatives before launching the ad campaign, in reality, it’s nearly impossible to achieve therefore running a split-test for a TikTok Ads campaign is a must for app marketers.
 Running several ads with different creatives at the same time and carefully analyzing their performance allows identifying the best performing ad creative to focus your ad campaign on and hence decrease your costs.
 You also need to remember that different ad creatives resonate with different audiences and because it’s impossible to know a priori which one corresponds to which, a split test is what helps you establish this connection.

 Using analytics properly

-Finally, it’s absolutely essential to analyze carefully every metric provided by TikTok Ads built-in analytics and build working hypotheses why specific ad creative performs in a particular way.
-The platform provides both a bird-view look at the entire set of ad campaigns running and a deep-dive on a campaign level, with filtering and customizing data points available for analysis.
+Finally, it’s absolutely essential to analyze carefully every metric provided by TikTok Ads’ built-in analytics and build working hypotheses about why specific ad creative performs in a particular way.
+The platform provides both a bird-view look at the entire set of ad campaigns running and a deep dive on a campaign level, with filtering and customizing data points available for analysis.

 Now let’s take a look at the key data points that allow app marketers to assess their TikTok Ads campaigns’ efficiency.

 To facilitate advertisers to achieve their goals, the auction-based TikTok Ads platform supports a number of business models such as CPM (Cost-Per-Mile or cost of paying for 1,000 ad views), CPC (Cost-Per-Click), CPA (Cost-Per-Action), and CPI (Cost-Per-Install) as a specific case of the CPA model.
 Aside from these models, app marketers should always remember one of the core principles that underpin any kind of auction-based marketing campaign – if you bid too low most likely your ads are not getting delivered and if you bid too high your TikTok Ads campaign ROI is definitely out of whack.